 Scars become less red, raised, lumpy, or itchy in time.
 Many patients return to work by the third week.
 Camouflage cosmetics can be used to minimize the appearance of bruising.
 You should be gentle with your skin and hair as you recover.
 Men may need to shave behind the neck and ears where areas of beard-growing skin have moved.

 Results of a facelift do not last forever; you may want to have another procedure in five or ten years.
-But in another sense, the effects are permanent; years later, your face will continue to look better than if you had never had the procedure.
+But in another sense, the effects are long-lasting; years later, your face will continue to look better than if you had never had the procedure.*

 Possible complications of facelift include: bleeding, infection, bruising, uneven swelling or discoloration, allergic reaction to the anesthesia, skin blistering (usually only seen in smokers), and temporary or permanent loss of sensation in the face.
 Dr. Epstein will discuss the risks and benefits of a facelift with you before your surgery.

 Complications are rare but may include hematoma, temporary or permanent nerve injury, infection, and allergic reactions to anesthesia.
 If you experience a complication, we're here to work with you and develop a treatment plan to help you feel your best.